 Liquidity risk is the risk that the Company's financial assets are insufficient in meeting its financial obligations as they become due.
 The Company manages this risk by forecasting cash flows from operations and anticipated investing and financing activities to ensure there is sufficient liquidity to meet the obligations.
-As at March 31, 2021, the Company had cash and cash equivalents of \$446,637 to settle its current liabilities of \$98,391.
-The Company will require additional funding to continue as a going concern (Note 1).
+As at March 31, 2022, the Company had cash and cash equivalents of \$523,665 to settle its current liabilities of \$118,450.